 seems too indebted to economics to adequately formulate the questions we must

 address.
 If we want to reconsider the very idea of how things are organized on

 the most primary level, then what building blocks, what units, what metrics can we use that are not already the design

 of the existing organization?
 What are the poetics of

 change when it comes to structures, systems and economics?

 I try to make works that translate at least some of these questions into something tangible.

 About my work

-Other works and projects are conceived as dynamic components made to interfere with the larger economic structures we inhabit.
-These projects operate as interactive and functional mechanisms, such as economic systems (The Time of the Work, 2016), think tank sessions (Built-In, 2019), surveys (Existential Issues: A Mapping Exercise, 2019-2020) or system embodiment (Les voix, 2023).
+Thus, certain formal characteristics of my work – among others, distinctive colors and mood - stem from this approach, from my intimacy with paint and color, but are also transposed to my practice as a whole.
+Many of my works and projects are conceived as dynamic components designed to interfere with the larger ideological, economic, or technological structures in which we live.
+These projects often function as interactive and functional mechanisms, such as economic systems (Vertically Integrated Socialism, 2015; The Time of the Work, 2016), focus groups (Built-In, 2019), polls (Existential Issues: A Mapping Exercise, 2019-2020) or a human embodiment of a grand language model (Les voix, 2023).